FuelLabs/fuel-bridge/docs/ARCHITECTURE.md

 The mechanism that implements messaging from L2 to L1 can be more convoluted; bear with us.

 Any user (or contract) on the L2 can trigger transactions that generate [receipts](https://github.com/FuelLabs/fuel-specs/blob/master/src/abi/receipts.md).
-Among these receipts, it is possible to include the `MessageOut` receipt.
+Among these receipts, it is possible to include the `MessageOut` receipt, carrying among other things, a `sender` ID from the Fuel chain, a `recipient` address of the L1 chain, an `amount` of the base currency used in the L1, and a `data` payload.
 Each Fuel block header contains a merkle root built from the `MessageOut` receipts, making it trivial to build a merkle proof for the inclusion of specific `MessageOut` payloads in a Fuel block.

 Fuel blocks are packed and committed together by the mechanism described in the section `Block committing` in epochs.
 A Fuel epoch will be committed at the [Chain State contract](../packages/solidity-contracts/contracts/fuelchain/FuelChainState.sol) with the last block of the epoch, namely the `Fuel root block`.
 This block features another `Merkle root` that commits to a tree consisting of the block hashes of the epoch.
 Again, the hash of this root block is derived, among other elements, from this root.